carrascomj/dalted/README.md

 ![alt text](./static/img/logo_git.svg "Dalted logo black")
 # What is Dalted?
-Web-app to simulate different types of color blindness from an user-provided input image hosted at https://dalted.tech.
+Web-app hosted at https://dalted.tech to simulate different types of color blindness from an user-provided input image.

 ## Resources

-1. The matrix transformations for the simulation was implemented inspired by [Vienot et al., 1999](http://vision.psychol.cam.ac.uk/jdmollon/papers/colourmaps.pdf).
+1. The color blindness simulation implementation was inspired by [Vienot et al., 1999](http://vision.psychol.cam.ac.uk/jdmollon/papers/colourmaps.pdf).
 2. This simulation is explained in this [awesome post](https://ixora.io/projects/colorblindness/color-blindness-simulation-research/).
 3. Back-end written in [Rocket](https://rocket.rs/) Rust.
 4. Backbone and guide for building a [Rust-Web-App](https://github.com/steadylearner/Rust-Web-App/).